This topic tells you how to use the Tanzu Java Native Image Buildpack.

 Add Custom Labels to the App Image

-Java Native Image buildpack users can add labels to their app image by following the instructions in the Applying Custom Labels section of our configuration docs.
+Java Native Image buildpack users can add labels to their app image by following the instructions in the Applying Custom Labels section of the configuration documentation.

 check-circle-line exclamation-circle-line close-line